MonkDev/monk-id-ruby/README.md

 Continuous integration is setup through [Travis CI](https://travis-ci.org/MonkDev/monk-id-ruby) to run the tests against Ruby v2.3 and v2.4. ([Circle CI](https://circleci.com/gh/MonkDev/monk-id-ruby) is also setup to run the tests against Ruby v2.3, but is backup for now until multiple versions can easily be specified.)
-The SimpleCov results are sent to [Coveralls](https://coveralls.io/r/MonkDev/monk-id-ruby) during CI for tracking over time.
+The code coverage results are sent to [Codecov](https://codecov.io/gh/MonkDev/monk-id-ruby) during CI for tracking over time.
 Badges for both are dispayed at the top of this README.

 #### Manual